ibm-cloud-docs/vpc/block_storage_is_create.md

 ```
 {: codeblock}

-### Create a data volume from a snapshot with the API
+### Create a data volume from a snapshot of an unattached volume with the API
 {: #block-storage-create-vol-snapshot-api}

-You can specify a snapshot ID in a `POST /volumes` call to create an unattached, stand-alone data volume.
-The standalone volume that is created from the snapshot is fully hydrated when you later attach it to the instance.
-The data is restored at that time.
+You can specify a snapshot ID in a `POST /volumes` call to create a stand-alone data volume.
+Data is fully restored when you attach the data volume to a virtual server instance.
 For more information, see [About restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-restore-concepts).
-For an example API call, see [Restoring an unattached data volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=api#snapshots-vpc-restore-unattached-api).
+For an example API call, see [Restoring a data volume from a snapshot of an unattached volume](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=api#snapshots-vpc-restore-unattached-api).

 ## Next steps
 {: #next-step-creating-block-storage-vpc}